PuruVJ/puruvjdev2/src/blog/how-i-created-personal-site-part-1.md

 ## Style Scrollbars

 Styling scrollbars is very easy.
-You just have to copy the code from StackOverflow and edit it(Cuz honestly, who can remember all those huge selectors :smirk:).
+You just have to copy the code from StackOverflow and edit it(Cuz honestly, who can remember all those huge selectors 😏).

 Scrollbars as-of-now are editable only in Webkit based browsers, meaning Chromium-based browsers(Chrome, Brave, Edgium, Opera) and Safari only.
 Firefox, IE and legacy Edge don't support styling of scrollbars.

 > In my opinion, Firefox is not an issue.
-Their scrollbars look dope as hell :sunglasses:
+Their scrollbars look dope as hell 😎

 Scrollbars occupy very little real-estate on a page, but when done correctly, can take the look, authenticity and integrity of your site to the next level.
 A well designed site with default scrollbars just don't do it for anyone, whereas those slick curved transparent scrollbars just do it for everyone.